What is the purpose of the Resource Library?

 Resources have been chosen by leaders of the California State PTA to provide excellent subject-matter support and guidance to parents, local PTA Leaders, and educators/administrators.
 The Resource Library includes a submission tool so that members of our Board of Directors and Board of Managers can continually add resources in real-time.

-Does CA State PTA endorse everything listed here?
+Does California State PTA endorse everything listed here?

 As noted by the disclosure statement on the search page, the Resource Library is for informational purposes only.